Kunter-Bunt/Marius-Wodtke-Blog/content/post/other/advancedqueries1/index.md

                 }).ToList();
 ```

-Now it gets a little special: Lets assume we have 2 contacts that have that account as ParentCustomer.
+Now it gets a little special: Let's assume we have 2 contacts that have that account as ParentCustomer.
 That means that the query will return 2 results.
 And that also means 2 Contacts, 2 Accounts and 2 PrimaryContacts.
-So you might need to post process that result before handing it back to a logic, e.g. by grouping by Account.Id.
-Or the logic simply does not care, need a sample?
+So you might need to post-process that result before handing it back to logic, e.g. by grouping by Account.Id.
+Or the logic simply does not care.
+Need a sample?
 A tool exporting a .csv file with a row for each contact with some values from Account and PrimaryContact simply would iterate through the results and write down the values.

 ## Summary
 Relationships and Joining are a great way to reduce queries and thus latency.
 Before thinking about any other optimization for slow Tools, APIs or Plugins, check your queries first and think about their dynamics.
-If query1 returns 100k results and foreach result another query2 has to be fired that is a BIG deal.
+If query1 returns 100k results and for each result, another query2 has to be fired that is a BIG deal.
 We will soon look into optimizations for writing data to Dataverse as well to optimize you further!